 So, do a calming nighttime ritual and tuck yourself in early on November 2 to make sure you have the energy and coping mechanisms to take on whatever comes our way November 3.
 (If you're already having trouble sleeping because of stress or election anxiety, try these sleep tips for stress and advice for night anxiety.)

 Stay Present and Grounded

 Start thinking ahead about how you can ground yourself and bring your fearful thoughts back to center.
 After all, the only thing you have control over in this situation is what you do next.
 "You can't control others' behavior," says Breland-Noble.
-"Remembering this can help you focus on what you need to do to stay safe and calm and give yourself the best opportunity for peace whatever the election outcome."
+"Remembering this can help you focus on what you need to do to stay calm and give yourself the best opportunity for peace whatever the election outcome."

 "I know that with my own family history of undiagnosed anxiety, it's critical for me to always be aware of my genetic propensity to spiral into worry and agitation if I don't work to remain centered," adds Breland-Noble.
 "This means I must always be working to stay present; by staying present I reduce the likelihood of worrying about the future things I can't control, and I stop myself from ruminating over things done in the past (that may cause me shame or embarrassment if I remain focused on them for too long)."

 It's a common instinct to want to run away from "negative" or uncomfortable emotions — but there's a lot of benefit to be had from just feeling them entirely.
 "The first thing to do when the going gets tough is to give yourself permission to be human, to embrace whatever emotion comes up no matter how unpleasant or unwanted," says Ben-Shahar.
 "Rather than rejecting fear, frustration, anxiety, or anger, it's better to allow these to take their natural course."